NIVeriStandAdd-Ons/PXI-2512-Custom-Device/README.md

 ## PXI-2512 Custom Device ##

-**PXI-2512 Custom Device** is a custom device for the NI fault insert unit PXI-2512.
+**PXI-2512 Custom Device** is a custom device for the NI fault insert unit PXI-2512 and PXIe-2512.

 ### LabVIEW Version ###